google/xls/docs_src/codegen_options.md

     -   `output logic pop_valid`,
     -   `output logic [Width-1:0] pop_data`.

 -   `--nodata_fifo_module` provides the name of a Verilog module that will be used to implement FIFOs with no data signal between procs in the same network.
+This can overridden on a per-channel basis using the same DSLX attributes as FIFOs w/ data signals:
+    `#[channel(fifo_wrapper=my_fifo_counter)]`.
 If not present, these FIFOs will be materialized using XLS-provided logic (which is not necessarily optimized for PPA).
 This module must take the following parameters:

     -   Depth: a non-negative integer; the number of entries in the FIFO.
     -   RegisterPushOutputs: a bit; if set, the `push_*` output signals must be